Oriflame/backstage-plugins/README.md

 ---------|----------
  [score-card](https://github.com/Oriflame/backstage-plugins/blob/main/plugins/score-card/README.md) | Main idea behind it comes from a need to somehow visualize maturity of our services and to establish a process how to improve it (discuss with the teams what to focus on next).

+## Workflows

+We use GitHub actions to check build, unit & end to end test and other validations during pull requests.
+We use them also to prepare releases and publish npm packages.

+In overview:

+- create branch, commit changes, run `yarn changeset`, commit and create PR -> [CI workflow](#ci-workflow) will run
+- once merged to `main` (on push) [Prepare release PR workflow](#prepare-release-pr-workflow) -> `Release new version(s)` pull request is created automatically.
+It shall increase versions of packages and update changelogs in respective plugins and cleanup the `.changeset` folder.
+- once this PR is merged to `main` [Release and publish Workflow](#release-and-publish-workflow) will create a new release on GitHub and also publishes changed plugins.

+### CI workflow

+Source: `.github/workflows/ci.yml`

+Shall be executed during `pull requests` to validate changes and also during push to `main` branch to keep validating the main trunk.

+## Prepare release PR workflow

+Source: `.github/workflows/release-prepare.yml`

+Shall be executed on push to `main`.
+It runs `yarn release` = increase versions of packages and update changelogs in respective plugins and cleanup the `.changeset` folder.
+It comit the changes in a new branch and prepare a new PR `Release new version(s)`.

+### Release and publish Workflow

+Source: `.github/workflows/ci.yml`

+Shall be executed on push to `main`.
+In case the package versions are changed (which are by the previous PR) it creates a new release on GitHub and also publishes changed plugins to npm repository.

 ## Thank you note

 When creating this repository (pipelines, e2e tests, monorepo setup...) we were inspired a lot by a following repository [roadie-backstage-plugins](https://github.com/RoadieHQ/roadie-backstage-plugins).